The HobbitHouse Ilustrated Glossary of Woodworking terms

 lathe gouge --- A lathe tool; a sharp, curved edge cutting tool with a an oval or cylindrical barrel.
 The barrel has a 'U' shaped portion (sometimes a "V" shaped portion) called the cannel, or the flute, removed from its upper section, sometimes all along the length, sometimes only along the first few inches back from the cutting tip.
 The edge is sharpened and honed and the gouge is used with the resulting sharp bevel cutting into the surface of wood revolving on a lathe.
 There are three main types of lathe gouges.
 (1) The roughing gouge, which is used, as the name suggests, to rapidly remove large portions of wood.
 (2) The spindle gouge, also called a "shallow fluted gouge", which is used primarily to do spindle turnings.
 (3) The bowl gouge, also called a "deep fluted gouge", which is used for face turnings.

-lathe scraper --- A lathe tool; a flat piece of steel with a rectangular cross sectioned .
+lathe scraper --- A lathe tool; a flat piece of steel with a rectangular cross section .
 There is a handle on one end and a flat or curved edge on the other end that is beveled and ground to a cutting edge.
 The cutting edge is used in a scraping action when working on a turning in a wood lathe.
-There are several different types of lathe scrapers, all of which are pointed to in the term "lathe tool".
+There are several different types of lathe scrapers, all of which are pointed to in the term lathe tools, but the two primary types are the round nosed scraper and the flat nosed scraper.

 lathe turning --- [verb phrase] To use a lathe to turn an object, via either spindle turning or face turning using a lathe tool.